What should I consider when choosing a therapist in the West Midlands?

 Objectives

-Think about why you are seeking therapy, is it:
+Think about why you are seeking therapy.
+Is it:

 ❓Managing Stress